allumios/portfolio/Project 14 hours/README.md

 ---

-## Authors & Attribution

-Analysis and code by [Your Name].
-Landing page screenshots and design elements are for educational and testing purposes only.

----

 > This project analyzes website user data to find key factors impacting conversion rates and provides recommendations for A/B testing and CRO based on data-driven insights.